deckgo/deckdeckgo/README.md

 # DeckDeckGo

+The web open source editor for presentations 🚀

-Create a PWA presentation using Web Components, [Ionic](http://ionicframework.com) components and HTML or Markdown 🚀
+Create a PWA presentation using Web Components, [Ionic](http://ionicframework.com) components and HTML or Markdown.

 Cherry on the cake 🍒🎂 [DeckDeckGo] comes with a [Progressive Web App](https://deckdeckgo.app) to remote control your slides 📱